JS0Nai/repo-rt/README.md

 **Transform your code repositories into actionable insights for both human understanding and advanced AI analysis.**

-`repo-mapper` is a powerful Python-based toolkit designed to scan local repositories or directories.
+`repo-rt` is a powerful Python-based toolkit designed to scan local repositories or directories.
 It generates a suite of structured artifacts, enabling deep dives into project architecture, content prioritization for AI models, and efficient codebase navigation.
 This tool is your first step towards leveraging Large Language Models (LLMs) to understand and interact with your code.

-## The `repo-mapper` Philosophy
+## The `repo-rt` Philosophy

-Understanding complex codebases is a significant challenge. `repo-mapper` addresses this by:
+Understanding complex codebases is a significant challenge. `repo-rt` addresses this by:

 1.**Comprehensive Artifact Generation:** Creating multiple views of your repository – from interactive HTML for human browsing to structured data optimized for AI.
 2.**Intelligent Content Prioritization:** A key feature is the "selective map," which intelligently includes, truncates, or omits file content based on configurable heuristics, ensuring AI models receive the most relevant information within their context limits.
-3.**Facilitating LLM Interaction:** While `repo-mapper` itself does not make LLM API calls, it produces outputs specifically designed to be fed into an LLM.
+3.**Facilitating LLM Interaction:** While `repo-rt` itself does not make LLM API calls, it produces outputs specifically designed to be fed into an LLM.
 This README provides detailed instructions for guiding an LLM to analyze these outputs and generate its own comprehensive understanding report (`repo-rt.md`).

 ## Features